 In 2000, Hong Kong is the third most expensive city in the world for the expatriates to live, according to a study by consultants William M. Mercer.
 With New York as the base city scoring 100 points, Hong Kong scores 141.5 points, that is cost of living for the expatriates in Hong Kong is 41.5% higher than those living in New York.
-The survey measures the comparative cost of over 200 items, which includes the cost of housing, food, clothing and household goods, together with transport and entertainment (William M. Mercer 2000).
+The survey measures the comparative cost of over 200 items, which includes the cost of housing, food, clothing and household goods, together with transport and entertainment (William M. Mercer, 2000).

 Not only the foreign executives of the MNCs, but also the local residents find Hong Kong an expensive city to live in.
 According to a survey conducted by the China Hong Kong Development Fund in March 2000, over 1 million Hong Kong citizens would like to live in Shenzhen after their retirement in the next ten years.
 The respondents explain that their main reason is to escape from the high cost of living in Hong Kong.
 The survey also finds that low-income respondents are more likely to retire in Shenzhen than the high-income respondents.
-The researcher suggests that the high property price and high living cost in Hong Kong are the main reasons for the low-income households to prefer to live in Shenzhen, as they want to lower their living cost (Sing Tao Daily 10/4/2000).
+The researcher suggests that the high property price and high living cost in Hong Kong are the main reasons for the low-income households to prefer to live in Shenzhen, as they want to lower their living cost (Sing Tao Daily, 10/4/2000, A01).

 Cost of living indices measure the cost of reaching a given standard of living under different economic circumstances.
 Under changing prices, the true cost of living index is the relative (minimum) cost of attaining a reference-level living standard at each set of prices (Crawford 1996).
 In Hong Kong, a Composite Consumer Price Index (CPI) is complied by the Census and Statistics Department.
 The CPI measures the changes in the price level of consumer commodities and services generally purchased by households over time.
-The year-on-year rate of change in the CPI is widely used by the public and the media as an indicator of the inflation in Hong Kong (Census and Statistics Department 2000).
+The year-on-year rate of change in the CPI is widely used by the public and the media as an indicator of the inflation in Hong Kong (Census and Statistics Department, 2000).

 Crawford (1996) argues that if relative prices move and households consume goods and services in different proportion, then each household will have its own unique cost of living index.
 In practice, for comparison and macro-analysis purpose, it is not possible and unworthy to construct household unique cost of living index.
 In Hong Kong, different CPIs are compiled to reflect the impact of consumer price changes on low, medium and high expenditure households.
 The monthly expenditure ranges of the CPI(A), CPI(B), and CPI(C) at 1999 prices are broadly equivalent to $4,500-$18,000, $18,000-$34,000 and $34,000-$68,000 respectively.

+Table 1 shows the annual rate of changes of the different CPIs, which represent the rise and fall of the cost of living for different households in Hong Kong.
+From 1990 to 1994, the average inflation rate, measured by the annual rates of change of composite CPI, was 9.8%, signifying that the cost of living mounted rapidly during the boom of the bubble economy in the first half of 1990s.
+From 1995 to 1997, the average inflation rate retarded and decreased to 7.1%.
+After the 1997 Asian Economic Crisis, Hong Kong has faced deflation, so the average inflation rate in 1998 and 1999 sharply decreased to -0.6%.
+The rise and fall of different CPIs: A, B and C follow the similar pattern of the composite CPI.

+Table 1: Annual Rates of Change of CPIs (1990-2000)